JackLaFreniere/Hypixel/AI_GUIDELINES.md

 - Don't put extensively complex debugging and functionality
 - Makes it harder for users to read and to debug

+14) Keep JS and CSS out of HTMl
+- Keep all JS and CSS functionality out of any HTML files.
+- Find accordingly linked files if adding new functionality, and make a new file if it doesn't exist

 Last updated: 2025-10-06